alonfines/Helmholtz-PINN/README.md

 where:
 - \( U(x, z) \) represents the wave field.
 - \( k^2 \) is the wavenumber squared.
-- Here we focus on **Absorbing Boundary Conditions (ABC)** wich are applied to model realistic wave propagation scenarios.
+- Here we focus on **Absorbing Boundary Conditions (ABC)** which are applied to model realistic wave propagation scenarios.

 ---